Vigneshkalvium/E-Commerce_follow_along/README.md

 3. **Restrict Access** (Optional Enhancements) based on user roles (Admin/Shop).

 This milestone helps in understanding how to structure and manage product data efficiently.

+# Milestone 10 Summary

+In this milestone, you'll learn how to create a **mongoose schema** for products and build an **endpoint** to store product details in MongoDB.
+The main steps include:

+## 1. Product Schema
+- Define the structure for product data (e.g., name, description, price) with validation for required fields and correct data types.

+## 2. Endpoint Creation
+- Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

+## 3. Validation
+- Ensure only valid data is saved, which helps maintain data integrity and prevent errors.